You can get anywhere in the world by water from L&A with public access to Lake Ontario and the Bay of Quinte.

 Find ideal windsurfing conditions on Lake Ontario and on the larger bodies of water of Beaver Lake, Hay Bay and Mazinaw Lake.

 Explore hundreds of lakes and rivers four seasons of the year.
 Walleye, large- and smallmouth bass, northern pike and musky are just some of the fish that can be caught here.
-We're in the heart of the Land O' Lakes Tourist Region, so there are plenty of great fishing lakes to choose from.
+There are plenty of great fishing lakes to choose from.
+Check out our fishing page for more details.

 Lennox & Addington is an underwater playground for divers.
 The final resting place of many schooners, tugs, and steamers can be found in Lake Ontario near the shoreline of L&A. The Amherst Island Graveyard is a popular spot.